jessecha/OPCAS/README.md

   # DNRacing
 This repository is for the scaled V2V autonomous motorsport project involving two 1:8 scale RC cars equipped with high speed USB3.0 Ximea XiQ CMOS Cameras on a Nvidia Jetson TX2.
 The cars are built on top of OFNA DM1-Spec-E and Hong Nor X3-GT chassis.
-Arduino Uno boards send PWM signals to the RC ESCs (Tekin RX8 v.2) and the servos used to steer the vehicle, as well as the servos used for the pan/tilt camera mount.
+Arduino Uno boards send PWM signals to the RC ESCs (Tekin RX8 v.2) and the servos used to steer the vehicle.
 The Jetson TX2s are powered by 120W Goal Zero Sherpa 100 battery packs.
 The camera videofeed is streamed with an Amimon Connex HDMI wireless transmitter, and the PPM radio control signals are transmitted with a Futaba TX/RX.
 The environment for deployment is within Linux Ubuntu 16.02.3 LTS and ROS Kinetic Kame.

 Current work involves the use of convolutional neural networks for a multi-agent end-to-end behavioral cloning-based racing architecture. <br />

-  <**3D_CNN_Model**> <br />
+  <**CNN_Model**> <br />
 The end-to-end, behavioral cloning 3D CNN model uses a stack of images with specified jumps. <br />
 data_preprocessing_v2.py processes the .csv file which contains throttle, steering, brake inputs correlated with the corresponding image. <br />
 deploymodel.py deploys the keras model within ROS using the joy catkin package <br />